Archery for Beginners: How to Get Started

 • REAL STRAIGHTNESS – Laser checked for straightness to a remarkable 1/10,000 of an inch; Straightness of +/- 0.0025-inches is a maximum measurement, not an average

-Believe it or not, arrows are one of the more complicated aspects of archery, because every archery company that makes arrows has different weighting systems, measuring systems, and so on.
+Believe it or not, arrows are one of the more complicated aspects of archery.
+Every archery company that makes arrows has different weighting systems, measuring systems, and so on.
 But, if you’re raring to go, we’ve written a lengthy post about arrows and how to select them.

 Where You Can Get a Bow and Arrow

-There are pro shops all over the United States and Canada, and most carry hundreds and hundreds of different archery products.
-Some pro shops have salespeople who know what they’re talking about, although sadly, some pro shops have salespeople who have no idea what they’re talking about, and are just trying to sell you stuff.
-It’s wise to read up on archery before you go to a pro shop, so you can tell the difference between a good salesperson and a salesperson who doesn’t know his head from a hole in the ground.
+There are pro shops all over the United States and Canada and most carry hundreds and hundreds of different archery products.
+Some pro shops have salespeople who know what they’re talking about.
+Sadly, some pro shops have salespeople who have no idea what they’re talking about and are just trying to sell you stuff.
+It’s wise to read up on archery before you go to a pro shop so you can tell the difference between a good salesperson and a salesperson who doesn’t know his head from a hole in the ground.

 You can also buy archery supplies online.
 There are a fair number of “big-name” online stores that carry archery products, but there are plenty super-specialized archery and bowhunting company and outfitters that you can buy from.
 The reviews on these sites can be very, very helpful, especially because there are literally thousands of companies that make archery products, and you may eventually want to buy a product from a company you’ve never heard of.